 Does this page answer your questions about The Bay at Belmont Health and Rehabilitation Center?

 Long-term Care Quality

-Moving on our last area of inspections, this nursing home received an F in this area.
-For nursing homes with bad inspection grades, you should really scrutinize any severe deficiencies found on their inspection reports.
-This particular nursing home had a deficiency by CMS.
-We were relieved to find that it wasn't in a category that suggests that it caused a threat to resident safety or health.
-Lastly, we need to draw your attention to the fact that this facility was assessed large government fines recently of over $100,000.
-This generally signifies that a facility's bad performance spanned several years.
+Moving on our final category of inspections, this facility received a grade that's as bad as it gets.
+For nursing homes with poor inspection ratings, you should really scrutinize any severe deficiencies found on their recent inspection reports.
+This nursing home was assessed one deficiency by government inspectors.
+Fortunately, it wasn't in one of the categories that suggest that it posed a risk to patient health or safety.
+Finally, we also want to point out that this facility was assessed significant government fines in recent years amounting to more than $100,000.
+This usually means that a nursing home's poor performance has been an issue for multiple years.

 Rating Over Time

 Compared to national and state averages across all facilities.